ton-community/ton-docs/docs/learn/tvm-instructions/tvm-upgrade-2023-07.md

 * **13**: `tuple` with information about previous blocks.

 **10** Currently code of the smart contract is presented on TVM level only as executable continuation and can not be transformed to cell.
-This code is often used to authorize a neighbour contract of the same kind, for instance jetton-wallet authorizes jetton-wallet.
+This code is often used to authorize a neighbor contract of the same kind, for instance jetton-wallet authorizes jetton-wallet.
 For now we need to explicitly store code cell in storage which make storage and init_wrapper more cumbersome than it could be.
 Using **10** for code is compatible to Everscale update of tvm.